 Top of foundation wall and all exterior wood, such as siding and framing, must be at least 3 inches above outside grade.
-To lower grade, soil next to wall should be removed to necessary depth and a retaining wall built or a concrete gutter installed, after chemical is applied in accordance with label directions.
+To lower grade, soil next to wall must be removed to necessary depth and treated with approved chemicals according to the label directions.